-Asian markets sink on uncertainty after Wall Street recovery
+Asia down, Europe up after Wall Street recovery

 While an inverted yield curve has preceded every U.S. recession, it is not a signal that one is imminent.
 It has taken 14 to 34 months for past recessions to begin following a yield curve inversion.

-ENERGY: Benchmark U.S. crude lost 18 cents to $55.60 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 21 cents to $55.99 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained 85 cents on Wednesday to close at $55.78.
-Brent crude, used to price international oils, shed 33 cents to $59.60 per barrel in London.
+Brent crude, used to price international oils, shed 15 cents to $59.78 per barrel in London.
 It rose 90 cents the previous session to $59.93.